E-commerce

 Overall contractual framework | Shopify Partner Program Agreement | Eligibility rules, conduct, responsibilities |

-Journey in the Partner Dashboard: POS and Plus
+Journey in the Partner Dashboard: POS and More

-Lead statuses: read the table without making mistakes
+Lead statuses: reading the table correctly

-Status (doc reference) | General idea on the Plus side | Key point for your team |
+Status (doc. reference) | General idea on the Plus side | Key point for your team |

 |---|---|---|

-Submitted | Lead received; if you requested sales support, the team reviews the case. | Check messages and the assigned representative; complete information if requested. |
+Submitted | Lead received; if you requested sales support, the team reviews the case. | Check messages and the assigned representative; provide additional information if requested. |

-In progress | Discussions are ongoing with sales when co-selling is active. | Maintain a regular cadence of check-ins with the merchant and Shopify. |
+In progress | Ongoing exchanges with Sales when co-selling is active. | Keep a regular cadence of check-ins with the merchant and Shopify. |

-Awarded | Compensation or commission according to the terms applicable to the lead type. | Document internally for invoicing and performance review. |
+Awarded | Compensation or commission according to the terms applicable to the lead type. | Document internally for billing and performance review. |

-Ineligible | No commission on this lead according to the rules. | Analyze the cause (duplicate, criterion, exclusion) to adjust future qualification. |
+Ineligible | No commission for this lead under the rules. | Analyze the reason (duplicate, criterion, exclusion) to adjust future qualification. |

 “Net new” and exclusions: where a partner is eligible